-- Build down from the ceiling to give a fascia above the doors.
+- Build down from the ceiling to give a fascia or bulkhead above the doors.
 This reduces the height of the opening for the doors without losing the height inside the wardrobe, however it normally requires a timber frame to be installed above the track and behind the fascia board.

 - Install a 'lid' above the doors and track which becomes a new lower ceiling.
 The lid can be fitted between a wall or end panel and is essentially a horizontal end panel, generally 64cm deep matching the other casing.
 This can be easier to fit than a fascia, but you will lose the height inside the wardrobe.

 Both options require planning and additional materials through our extras page so please get in touch with us any time of you cannot fix to your ceiling and we will be happy to help.

 Do you offer matching freestanding / bedside units?

 We now offer a range of 6 freestanding / bedside units that come in 2 height options, 9 colour options and with or without drawers.
 The 9 colours offered are the same available for our casing and internals and are all also available for the doors, so you can match the colours.
 The freestanding units have the same body width, style and drawers as our internal shelf stacks, which means they can be used in the room, beside the bed or inside the wardrobe.
 The units are high quality, heavy and extremely well made which means they are fantastic value for money.
 You can add these to your wardrobe order on the extras page within our 3D design tool.

 Where is the best place to put my sliding wardrobe?